-63. The name and some information about the parental strain has been declared confidential commercial information (CCI).
+65. The name and some information about the parental strain is protected as confidential commercial information (CCI).
 Under Section 185 of the Act, the confidential information is made available to the prescribed experts and agencies that are consulted on the RARMP for this application.

-64. It is unknown whether the parental strain is present in Australia.
+66. It is unknown whether the parental strain is present in Australia.

-Section 4 The GMO - nature and effect of the genetic modification inflammatory bowel disease.
-The other rationale is to provide an extended release formulation for VIP in the gastrointestinal tract.
+Section 4 The GMO - nature and effect of the genetic modification